UBod/pptex/README.md

 PPTeX has been developed using Version 0.0.8f of Stephan Lehmke's [TeXpower](http://texpower.sourceforge.net/) package.
-Attempts to port PPTeX to a more recent version of [TeXpower](http://texpower.sourceforge.net/) were not successful.
-The user is advised, therefore, not to have any other version of [TeXpower](http://texpower.sourceforge.net/) on his/her system except Version 0.0.8f which is enclosed in this distribution.
+Attempts to port PPTeX to a more recent version of [TeXpower](http://texpower.sourceforge.net/) were not successful  (it generally works, but annoying blank pages may be inserted between animated pages).
+The user is advised, therefore, not to have any other version of [TeXpower](http://texpower.sourceforge.net/) on his/her system except Version 0.0.8f which is enclosed in this distribution. on his/her system except Version 0.0.8f which is enclosed in this very ZIP file or at least to make sure that the files in the enclosed texpower/` folder have priority over any other installation of TeXPower on his/her system.

-More recent versions of LaTeX are no longer compatible with all packages PPTeX depends on.
-This issue is currently unsolved.
-However, there is a workaround.
-By including the following line as first line of the LaTeX source document (even before
-`\documentclass{}`), the issue should be solved:
+Previously, it was recommended to use the following in order to avoid troubles on newer LaTeX systems:
 ```
 \RequirePackage[2020-02-02]{latexrelease}
 ```
+This is no longer necessary and may lead to errors.
+Instead, make sure the the packages that TeXPower depends on are installed and up-to-date:

+* seminar
+* koma-script
+* soul

+Older versions of these packages have previously been included in the PPTeX release, but have been removed with version 0.8.

 ## Installation